spryker/spryker-docs/docs/scos/user/back-office-user-guides/202108.0/catalog/availability/managing-products-availability.md

 {% info_block infoBox "Info" %}

-Once on the **Edit Concrete Product** page, you can update any of the product details you need.
+On the **Edit Concrete Product** page, you can update any of the product details you need.

 {% endinfo_block %}